ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 ---
 title: "Configuring Data"
-description: "The api.json and api-*.json files allow us to configure the accessible paths for each data service."
+description: "Configure your database and to secure paths to certain documents or to validate request data types."
 headerTitle: "Data"
 layout: "guide"
 weight: 2